 Back to TOC

-Worm castings (vermicastings) is the best way to reclaim the soil.
-It is natures pure unadulterated process.
-It has been proven to increase plant growth, health, and yield faster and better than many other types of soil amendments.
+Through the use of worms and worm castings (vermicastings) is the best way to reclaim the soil.
+It is nature’s pure unadulterated process.
+It has been proven to increase plant growth, health, and yields faster and better than many other types of soil amendments.

 So here's the "Dirt" on vermicastings